High Density Polyethylene (HDPE)

 • Consumer goods, such as toys and lawn furniture

-HDPE recycling helps reduce the amount of waste that ends up in landfill sites, conserves resources, and reduces the demand for petroleum-based raw materials.
-The recycling of HDPE also helps reduce the emission of greenhouse gases, as it takes less energy to produce new products from recycled HDPE than from virgin HDPE.
+HDPE recycling helps reduce the amount of waste that ends up in landfills, conserves resources, and reduces the demand for petroleum-based raw materials.
+The recycling of HDPE also helps reduce the emission of greenhouse gases, as it takes less energy to produce products from recycled HDPE than from virgin HDPE.